 5 – Lutheran services in America

-Lutheran services in America is in fifth position in our List of Top 10 Non Governmental Organizations in USA.
+Lutheran Services in America is in the fifth position in our List of Top 10 Non Governmental Organizations in the USA.
 Lutheran Services in America (LSA) is one of the largest health care and human services networks in the country, representing 300 Lutheran nonprofit organizations throughout the United States and the Caribbean.
-LSA works to connect and empower their member organizations, which serve six million people annually, touching the lives of one in every 50 people in the U.S. every year.
+LSA works to connect and empower its member organizations, which serve six million people annually, touching the lives of one in every 50 people in the U.S. every year.

 What They Do:

 Guided by God’s call to love and serve their neighbors, LSA serves its members through leadership development, innovative problem solving, collaboration and sharing of best practices, expanding faith-based connections, partnership and funding opportunities and proactive advocacy.
 LSA envisions a network of connected, strong and thriving Lutheran Social Ministries that transform the lives of people and communities.
 They are committed to the power of faith, fellowship and collaboration, and honor all with dignity and respect, recognizing the diversity of people, communities and ideas.

 Bringing people, resources and expertise together to help their members innovate, transform and thrive and leveraging their national network to provide funding, service and partnership opportunities for their member organizations.